kowals14/microphone-interface/README.md

 ## STRETCH PSDRS:
 * PSDR #6 (hardware): An ability to control parameters and interact with the user interface via capacitive touch screen.

+## Files
+* Final - STM32 Cube project containing the final version of the project.
+* Current - Folder containing schematic and pcb files for Kicad